Collision-induced flavor instability in dense neutrino gases with energy-dependent scattering: Discussion and conclusions

 \section{Discussion and conclusions}

 We have analyzed the collision-induced flavor instabilities in the dense, homogeneous and isotropic neutrino gas with a single energy as well as that with a continuous energy spectrum.
-We found that there are two collective modes ($\pm$) in the mono-energetic case but only one mode when the neutrinos have a continuous energy spectrum.
-While the condition for the plus mode to be unstable has been pointed out in Ref.~\cite{Johns:2021qby}, the collective mode in a neutrino gas with a continuous energy spectrum behaves more like the minus mode.
-We showed that the exponential growth rate of the collision-induced collective mode is the negative average of the flavor-decohering collision rates weighted by the $\nu$ELN distribution.
-This implies that a crossed $\nu$ELN distribution is required for the collision-induced collective mode to be unstable.
+While there are two collective modes ($\pm$) in the mono-energetic case, it seems that only the minus mode survives in the neutrino gas with a continuous energy spectrum.
+We showed that the exponential growth rate of the collision-induced collective mode is determined by an average of the flavor-decohering collision rates.
+[See Eq.~\eqref{eq:gamma}.]
+This implies that a crossed $\nu$ELN energy distribution is required for the collision-induced collective mode to be unstable.
 This condition is a special case of the general requirement for the existence of the flavor instability \cite{Dasgupta:2021gfs}.
-In a very dense neutrino gas, the collision-induced flavor instability is independent of the neutrino mass-splitting and the neutrino density.
-A large matter density has no impact on the exponential growth rate of the collective mode either, although it suppresses its initial amplitude as in the case of collissionless flavor instabilities \cite{Hannestad:2006nj}.
+In a very dense neutrino gas, the collision-induced flavor instability is independent of the mass-splitting, the vacuum mixing angle, and the density of the neutrino.
+A large matter density has no impact on the exponential growth rate of the collective mode either, although it suppresses its initial amplitude as in the case of collisionless flavor instabilities \cite{Hannestad:2006nj}.